smcclatchy/exp-design/_episodes/02-better-design.md

 ![Sound design makes sound interpretation possibile.](../fig/sound-design.png)

 If we start with a sound experimental design, we can end up with sound interpretations as one alternative, or with flawed ones as another.
 If we start with a flawed design, however, we can only end up with flawed interpretations.
-We could consult a statistician for help, and he or she could perhaps tell us what the experiment died of.
+We could consult a statistician for help, and she could perhaps tell us what the experiment died of.
 There would be no way of fixing the problem short of re-designing and re-doing the experiment.

 ![Flawed design equals flawed interpretation.](../fig/flawed-design.png)

 The design of a study governs its analysis.
 Knowing how a design can be analyzed is critical before embarking on experimentation.
 It's important to forecast possible outcomes from an experiment, and to consider how each outcome will be interpreted.
 The statistical test and the analysis must be determined in the planning stages of an experiment.
 Thoughtful planning and design gives us the greatest chance to produce meaningful and robust evidence.

-## Costs of poor design
-Scientific research advances when scientists can corroborate others' results instead of pursuing false leads.
-Too often, though, published studies can't be reproduced or replicated, and the self-correcting nature of science falters.
-Some of these problems are entirely preventable through thoughtful and well-informed study design.

-### Time and money
-According to [Chalmers and Glasziou](https://www.thelancet.com/journals/lancet/article/PIIS0140673609603299/fulltext?rss=yes), more than 85% of the dollars invested in research are lost annually to avoidable problems.
-Poorly designed studies are responsible for some of this waste.
-Given limited research funding it is imperative that experimental design, study quality, and reproducibility be prioritized so that research findings help to build stable and reliable scientific knowledge.

-### Ethical considerations
-In animal studies, poor design often uses too many animals and is wasteful, or uses too few animals to obtain meaningful results.
-Poorly designed preclinical trials can lead to clinical trials involving humans with a shaky foundation of research findings.
-This is related to statistical power and inadequate sample sizes.

 ## Why good design matters
 Good experimental design seeks to balance statistical power, generalizability of findings, validity, practicality, and cost.
 It should be noted that improving one of the aforementioned often denigrates one or more of the others.
 For example, decreasing the cost of experimentation often negatively affects statistical power and validity.